jrroosevelt/VS2PCG/ranking_system.md

 If the winner has more points, the amount will be smaller.
 If the winner has fewer, points the amount will be bigger.

 This is determined by a formula (see below).
 The exchange of points will typically be a zero sum, meaning no new points will result in the exchange.
-Generally, points will only be added if: A.) A new player joins the ranking system or, B.) if a ranked player plays an unranked player.
+Generally, points will only be added if: A.) A new player joins the ranking system or, B.) if a ranked player plays someone who isn't opted into the ranking system.

 ## The gory details (ranking formula)
 For anybody interested in the formula it is listed here.
 It's not as complicated as it looks, and is used by several organizations.